 - Chocolate chunks– You can also use chopped chocolate if you don’t have any morsels on hand.
 If using chunks, you’ll get more chocolate in each bite.

-- Semi-sweet– This is the classic chocolate chips used in cookies.
-When looking for semi-sweet chocolate you want to look for a cocoa percentage between 40-70%, these chips tend to be on the sweeter side compared to bittersweet chips.
+- Semi-sweet– This is the classic chocolate chip used in cookies.
+When looking for semi-sweet chocolate, you want to look for a cocoa percentage between 40-70%; these chips are sweeter than bittersweet.

-- Milk chocolate– When using milk chocolate chips will result in a sweeter cookies as the morsels are a lot sweeter.
+- Milk chocolate– Milk chocolate chips will result in sweeter cookies as the morsels are much sweeter.
 These chips have a cocoa percentage of about 10%.

-- Bittersweet morsels– These chips have a very strong chocolate taste and are less sweeter than the other chips.
+- Bittersweet morsels– These chips have a robust chocolate taste and are less sweeter than the others.

 - Mini morsels– Using mini chocolate chip morsels is also a great option!

-- M&M’s– These cookies are also great when adding some m&m’s along with the chocolate chips batter.
+- M&Ms- These cookies are also great when adding some M&M along with the chocolate chip batter.

-- Peanut butter– For a kick of flavor, I love adding some peanut butter chips along with the classic chocolate chips morsels.
+- Peanut butter– I love adding peanut butter chips in addition to the classic chocolate chips morsels for a kick of flavor.